At a Glance

 Safety summary:

-- FDA GRAS for food use
+- FDA GRAS status for food use

-- Low oral toxicity at typical doses
+- Low toxicity at normal doses

 Final Thoughts